-Proteases hydrolyse large polypeptides in flour into smaller peptides and amino acids thus decreasing the molecular weight of the proteins.
-The enzymes are used in the baking industry to reduce the mechanical dough development by lowering the dough viscosity and increasing the extensibility of the dough.
+Enzymes, such as aqualysin, that break peptide bonds that join amino acids together in proteins are known as proteases.
+Proteases are defined as a group of enzymes that catalyse the hydrolytic degradation of proteins or polypeptides to smaller amino acid polymers.
+In flour, proteases hydrolyse large polypeptides into smaller peptides and amino acids thus decreasing the molecular weight of the proteins.
+Proteases are used in the baking industry to reduce the mechanical dough development by lowering the dough viscosity and increasing the extensibility of the dough.
 This is especially important for flour that contains unusually strong or tough gluten.